tichex-project/go-tichex/docs/WHITEPAPER-DRAFT.md

 In summary, the Fiat Providers will be the TEUR Miners and other stable tokens and must comply with legislative and community requirements.

 ## The Validators
 They have a very important role, they are responsible for our blockchain.
 In order to be as decentralized as possible, in an initial phase Tichex will have 100 validators, then the number will be extended to 500.
-The Validators have the role of proposing the blocks with the transactions, they are chosen based on their voting power (ie the number of TKX in Stacking / the total of TKX in Stacking).
-The block creation time will be about 5 seconds, with each new block created [X] TKX, this reward will be sent every 12 blocks (about one minute) and will be divided to all the Validators, based on their voting power.
+The Validators have the role of proposing the blocks with the transactions, they are chosen based on their voting power (ie the number of THX in Stacking / the total of TKX in Stacking).
+The block creation time will be about 5 seconds, with each new block created [X] THX, this reward will be sent every 12 blocks (about one minute) and will be divided to all the Validators, based on their voting power.
 The Validators will also gain from the transaction fee (also decided by proposal).
 Every 250,000 blocks (about 2 weeks) the number of TKX issued will be decreased, the blocks will finish issuing TKX as soon as the supply of 10,000,000,000 TKX (to be decided) will be reached.
 The fees, even if microscopic, will be applied for transfers, token creation, choice of ticker ...

 ## Companies